valzi/Kowloon_Planet/pages/home.md

 10. Tosei-Gusoku Enameled Iron Plate Armor
 11. Defunct and Much Patched Space Suit
 12. Spike and Flange Covered Blued Steel Armor

+## 20 Campaign Questions

+1. What is the deal with my cleric's religion?

+Small gods have small influence and can be physically met in person.
+They've been known to die by mortal hands.
+Clerics do not gain their power from them.
+Clerics are just a specific kind of wizard.

+2. Where can we go to buy standard equipment?

+The city just outside of capital city sells the basics.
+Other things require travel to __ or working for a faction.

+3. Where can we go to get platemail custom fitted for this monster I just befriended?

+Plate-quality armor is only available at exorbitant prices or as a perk of sworn service to a faction.

+4. Who is the mightiest wizard in the land?

+It seems they're all dead.
+Not that there ever were many.

+5. Who is the greatest warrior in the land?

+Probably one of the members of one of the groups that've been scavenging the capital blocks.

+6. Who is the richest person in the land?

+One of the aristocrats at __

+7. Where can we go to get some magical healing?

+No where.
+Maybe there is some ancient tech or a medical facility in one of the capital blocks.

+8. Where can we go to get cures for the following conditions: poison, disease, curse, level drain, lycanthropy, polymorph, alignment change, death, undeath?

+If you find out, let me know.
+I bet whoever can do that can also turn dirt clods into bacon, velvet and gold.

+9. Is there a magic guild my MU belongs to or that I can join in order to get more spells?

+There are no magic users known to human civilization, but the natives on the other side of the world make all sorts of elaborate claims.

+10. Where can I find an alchemist, sage or other expert NPC?

+Experts are generally in big cities and not in villages.
+Some have also gathered in the burgeoning settlement outside of the old capital.

+11. Where can I hire mercenaries?

+From among a faction's members.
+Most factions will not allow a non member to hire.

+12. Is there any place on the map where swords are illegal, magic is outlawed or any other notable hassles from Johnny Law?

+Magic isn't illegal anywhere.

+13. Which way to the nearest tavern?
+14. What monsters are terrorizing the countryside sufficiently that if I kill them I will become famous?
+15. Are there any wars brewing I could go fight?
+16. How about gladiatorial arenas complete with hard-won glory and fabulous cash prizes?
+17. Are there any secret societies with sinister agendas I could join and/or fight?
+18. What is there to eat around here?
+19. Any legendary lost treasures I could be looking for?
+20. Where is the nearest dragon or other monster with Type H treasure?

+## 20 City Questions

+1. What religion is most prevalent in the city?
+Who benefits from this/who suffers?

+2. Who in the city will reliably buy art pieces and recovered relics from the PC’s?
+What’s their deal?

+3. What is illegal in the city?
+What’s punishable with jail time, and what’s punishable by death?

+4. If you get caught doing crimes, how are you tried?
+What’s the court system like?

+5. What’s the opinion of magic in the city, and is there a place to study it?

+6. Who is the richest person in the city?
+Who are their enemies?

+7. What kind of government does the city have?
+Whose interests do they represent?

+8. What’s under the city?
+Sewers, dungeons, tunnels, aqueducts?
+What lives in them?

+9. What neighbourhoods of the city might the PC’s be barred entry to, based on race/class/status/etc?

+10. What’s the terrain like in the city?
+Is it flat, hilly, are the streets wide or narrow?
+Does it differ from neighbourhood to neighbourhood?

+11. What’s the climate and weather like?
+Is it temperate, cold, hot, rainy?
+This should influence both clothing and food available.

+12. What’s the architecture of ordinary buildings like?
+Multi-story, towers, brick, wood, organic materials, basements, attics?
+Are they easily climbed or broken into?

+13. What’s currently in fashion among the rich and middle class?
+Are there sumptuary laws?

+14. Is dueling permitted/encouraged?
+What laws exist around it?
+How likely are PC’s to be challenged to a duel on the street?

+15. What’s one unique building/landmark/feature the city is most famous for?
+There should be more than one, but you should have *at least* one.

+16. What are some typical random encounters the PC’s might come across in the streets during the day?
+At night?
+You should be able to come up with about 6-10 for each.

+17. Who can the PC’s turn to if they break the law or need to escape from town guards?
+What payment/favours will this person ask for in return?

+18. Can you openly wear weapons in the city?
+If not, who is exempt from this rule?

+19. What are some common animals you might see in the streets?
+Where are animals or beasts not allowed to enter?

+20. What can’t be bought in the city, and would need to be smuggled into the city illegally?
+Who in the city could reliably do this?